stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 You will frequently use SSH to access Git repositories or remote UNIX systems. macOS includes the standard OpenSSH suite of tools.

+OpenSSH stores your SSH keys in a _.ssh_ directory.
+To create this directory, run these commands in a terminal window:

+    mkdir $HOME/.ssh
+    chmod 0700 $HOME/.ssh

 To create an SSH key, run the _ssh-keygen_ command in a terminal window.
 For example: